litoxperaloca/IronSky/README.md

 Get apikey from airlabs.co
 https://airlabs.co/signup

-# dev and testing apikeys:
+# dev and testing apikeys (please use these keys only for teting):

 mapbox: